Interaction-Augmented Instruction: Modeling the Synergy of Prompts and Interactions in Human-GenAI Collaboration: Design Paradigms

 This class (\autoref{tab: paradigm} P4) captures paradigms where users start with an artifact and specify intent through pre-invocation manipulation (\eg selection, brushing, sketching).
 It is also among the most common paradigms in existing systems.
 Typical scenarios include selecting a chart element to query~\cite{Masson2023b}, brushing an image region for editing~\cite{Liu2024d}, or highlighting code for debugging~\cite{cursor}.
 Here, interactions ground the prompt in concrete referents before generation.

-In the \textit{artifact as instruction} paradigm (P4), humans interact with artifacts to encapsulate partial or entire its content into augmented instruction (H~$\rightarrow$~I~$\rightarrow$~A~$\rightarrow$~Aug; T~$\rightarrow$~Aug).
-Systems such as DirectGPT~\cite{Masson2023b} and MagicQuill~\cite{Liu2024d} demonstrate this approach by passing dragged or brushed elements as precise constraints (\autoref{fig: paradigm0}-P4).
-At the first glance at DirectGPT, it might be confused with SketchFlex (\autoref{fig: paradigm0}-P3) as they both create visual augmented instruction with interactions for GenAI to operate on artifacts.
-However, with our paradigm graphs, it is easy to notice that the key difference lies in how augmented instruction is composed: DirectGPT, as a representative of the \textit{artifact as instruction} paradigm, includes raw artifact segments, while SketchFlex, which belongs to the \textit{interaction as instruction} paradigm category, encodes non-linguistic signals with interactions (H~$\rightarrow$~I~$\rightarrow$~Aug~$\rightarrow$~G~$\rightarrow$~A).
+\review{Q7}In the \textit{referenced artifact as part of instruction} paradigm (P4), humans interact with artifacts to encapsulate either partial or entire content into augmented instruction (H~$\rightarrow$~I~$\rightarrow$~A~$\rightarrow$~Aug; T~$\rightarrow$~Aug).
+Systems such as DirectGPT~\cite{Masson2023b} and MagicQuill~\cite{Liu2024d} demonstrate this approach by passing dragged or brushed elements as precise constraints \review{Q1}(\autoref{fig: paradigm0}-P4 and \autoref{fig:motivating-case}-D).
+At first glance, DirectGPT might look similar to SketchFlex \review{Q1}(\autoref{fig: paradigm0}-P3 and \autoref{fig:motivating-case}-C), as they both allow humans to create visual augmented instruction with interactions for GenAI to operate on artifacts.
+However, with our paradigm graphs, it is easy to notice that the key difference lies in how augmented instruction is composed: DirectGPT, as a representative of the \textit{referenced artifact as part of instruction} paradigm, includes raw artifact segments, while SketchFlex, which belongs to the \textit{interaction as part of instruction} paradigm category, encodes non-linguistic signals with interactions (H~$\rightarrow$~I~$\rightarrow$~Aug~$\rightarrow$~G~$\rightarrow$~A).
 This comparison highlights the key difference between the two paradigms: whether the interaction carries intent solely without embedding artifact.

-The design difference shapes how intent ambiguity or unclarity is resolved.
-The \textit{artifact as instruction} paradigm (P4) mitigates referential ambiguity by passing raw content to GenAI, whereas the \textit{interaction as instruction} paradigm (P3) reduces descriptive effort by letting interactions themselves encode intent.
+\review{Q6}The design difference shapes how intent ambiguity or unclarity is resolved.
+The \textit{referenced artifact as part of instruction} paradigm (P4) mitigates referential ambiguity by passing raw content to GenAI, whereas the \textit{interaction as part of instruction} paradigm (P3) reduces descriptive effort by letting interactions themselves encode intent.
 For editing and debugging tasks, pre-invocation artifact-grounded interactions are particularly effective as they tie model operations to specific referents.